sgowrishetty/resume-checklist/README.md

 - ✅ **Section Selection:** Keep only the impressive sections – Experience, Projects, Education, and Technical Skills.
 It's a resume, not a novel.
 - ✅ **Customize Customize Customize:** Customize for each job, like you're writing a different love letter each time.
 PRO TIP: If you are into LaTeX, use this [tool](https://www.linkedin.com/pulse/create-perfect-resume-each-application-using-latex-git-john-rodgers-zbh9f/) from John for easy customization.
 - ✅ **Typo Tango:** Proofread like your English teacher is watching.
 Typos are like spinach in your teeth during a date.
-- ✅ **In Summary:** Be the modern minimalist!
+- ✅ **Sum It Up in Style::** Keep it simple and impactful- be the modern minimalist!

 ## Showcasing Your Brilliance:

-- ✅ **Certifications:** If you're certified, brag a bit.
+- ✅ **Certification Celebration:** If you're certified, brag a bit.
 Professional certificates, not "World's Best Dancer."
 - ✅ **Work Experience Waltz:** Your career journey—chronologically, not a time-travel adventure.
 - ✅ **Education Elegance:** Include academic details.
 No need for a dissertation on kindergarten achievements.